interurban/pulumi_readme/README.md

     $ pulumi destroy -y
     ```

+### Documentation

+Documentation including our Pulumi registry, with hundreds of packages and providers you can use to manage cloud services can be found on [Pulumi's docs site.](https://www.pulumi.com/docs/)

 ## Examples

-Many examples are available spanning containers, serverless, and infrastructure in
-[pulumi/examples](https://github.com/pulumi/examples).
-Here are some of our favorites:
+Visit [pulumi/examples](https://github.com/pulumi/examples) for more than 100 supported examples spanning containers, serverless, and many other infrastructure as code use cases.
+Here are two of our favorites.

-Create three web servers:
+### Create three web servers in AWS

 ```typescript
 const aws = require("@pulumi/aws");